sam-a-d/VGymExport/README.md

 ### 3. Generate Mock Data

 Before running the API, you must generate the local mock data.
-First go to backend by using the command ```cd backend``` and then
+First go to backend by using the command ```cd backend/scripts``` and then

 1.  **Generate base data (Clubs, Members, Check-ins):**
     ```bash
-    python scripts/generate_data.py
+    python generate_data.py
     ```

 2.  **Fetch API data (Exercises) and generate instances:**
     ```bash
-    python scripts/fetch_exercises.py
+    python fetch_exercises.py
     ```
     This will create all the necessary JSON files in the `/data` directory.